-Acronym Institution Function LMB Land Management Bureau Advises the DENR secretary on matters pertaining to rational land classification, management, and disposition.
-LMP League of Municipalities of the Philippines Formal organization of all the municipalities in the Philippines.
-Presently, 68 municipalities are part of this organization.
-LPP League of Provinces of the Philippines A formal organization of all the provinces in the Philippines.
-Presently, 81 provinces are part of this organization.
-MMDA Metro Manila Development Authority Performs planning, monitoring and coordinative functions, and in the process exercises regulatory and supervisory authority over the delivery of metro-wide services within Metro Manila.
-MARINA Maritime Industry Authority Responsible for registering vessels and prescribing domestic shipment routes NAMRIA National Mapping and Resource Information Authority Under DENR, is responsible for surveying and mapping covering hydrographic and bathymetric data.
-NCIP National Commission on Indigenous Peoples Responsible for protecting the rights of the indigenous peoples of the Philippines.
-NEDA National Economic and Development Authority An independent cabinet-level agency of the Government of the Philippines responsible for economic development and planning.
-NHA National Housing Authority Government agency responsible for public housing in the Philippines.
-NRDC Natural Resources Development Corporation Corporate arm of the DENR responsible primarily for promoting natural resource development and conservation.
-OHSC Occupational Health and Safety Center An agency of the Department of Labor and Employment, envisioned as the national authority for research and training on matters pertaining to safety and health at work.
-PNRI Philippine Nuclear Research Institute Government agency under the Department of Science and Technology mandated to undertake research and development activities in the peaceful uses of nuclear energy, institute regulations and carry out the enforcement of said regulations to protect the health and safety of radiation workers and the public.
-PPA Philippine Ports Authority Under the Department of Transportation, is responsible for all ports except Cebu; oversees port development and leasing for harbor plots only. ВМВ Biodiversity Management Bureau Formulates and recommends policies, guidelines, and rules and regulations for the establishment and management of integrated protected area systems (IPAS) such as national parks, wildlife sanctuaries and refuges, marine parks, and biospheric reserves.
-ULAP Union of Local Authorities of the Philippines Is the umbrella organization of all leagues of local government units (LGUs) and locally elected government officials.
+Acronym Institution Function LMB Land Management Advises the DENR secretary on matters pertaining to rational Bureau land classification, management, and disposition.
+LMP League of Formal organization of all the municipalities in the Philippines.
+Municipalities of Presently, 68 municipalities are part of this organization. the Philippines LPP League of A formal organization of all the provinces in the Philippines.
+Provinces of the Presently, 81 provinces are part of this organization.
+Philippines MMDA Metro Manila Performs planning, monitoring and coordinative functions, and Development in the process exercises regulatory and supervisory authority Authority over the delivery of metro-wide services within Metro Manila.
+MARINA Maritime Industry Responsible for registering vessels and prescribing domestic NAMBIA Authority shipment routes NAMRIA National Mapping Under DENR, is responsible for surveying and mapping and Resource covering hydrographic and bathymetric data.
+Information NCIP Authority National Responsible for protecting the rights of the indigenous peoples HOIF Commission on of the Philippines.
+Indigenous Peoples NEDA National Economic An independent cabinet-level agency of the Government of the .,, and Development Philippines responsible for economic development and Authority planning.
+NHA National Housing Government agency responsible for public housing in the Authority Philippines.
+NRDC Natural Resources Corporate arm of the DENR responsible primarily for promoting Development natural resource development and conservation.
+Corporation OHSC Occupational An agency of the Department of Labor and Employment, Health and Safety envisioned as the national authority for research and training on DVID.
+Center matters pertaining to safety and health at work.
+PNRI Philippine Nuclear Government agency under the Department of Science and Research Institute Technology mandated to undertake research and development activities in the peaceful uses of nuclear energy, institute regulations and carry out the enforcement of said regulations to protect the health and safety of radiation workers and the public.
+PPA Philippine Ports Under the Department of Transportation, is responsible for all 1 7 Authority ports except Cebu; oversees port development and leasing for Authority harbor plots only. ВМВ Biodiversity Formulates and recommends policies, guidelines, and rules and Management regulations for the establishment and management of integrated Bureau protected area systems (IPAS) such as national parks, wildlife sanctuaries and refuges, marine parks, and biospheric reserves.
+ULAP Union of Local Is the umbrella organization of all leagues of local government Authorities of the units (LGUs) and locally elected government officials.
+Philippines